Weight Loss Surgery and Type 2 Diabetes

 At Centre for Weight Loss, we are an integrated team of Bariatric Surgeons and Weight Loss Health Professionals.
 We are focused on long-term patient outcomes for the treatment of obesity and metabolic disease.
 The Gastric Surgery team is lead by the Director, Dr Arun Dhir, with associate Surgeons Dr Jacob Vanyai along with experienced and acclaimed dietitians and wellness coaches.

 We offer a wide range of Bariatric Weight Loss Surgery procedures for treating obesity and metabolic diseases, including Type 2 Diabetes.
-Ask us for a consultation to discuss gastric sleeve surgery, gastric bypass surgery, lap band surgery or other options such as the intra-gastric balloon.
+Ask us for a consultation to discuss gastric sleeve surgery, gastric bypass surgery, lap band surgery or other options.

 Do you have Type 2 Diabetes and want to know if Weight Loss Surgery will help?